markhepburn/untiny-chrome/README.md

  * [DONE] Filter pages the script runs on (for example, skip bit.ly itself).
    The docs imply that this can't be done in the extension manifest, which seems a bit odd.
- * Add alternative behaviour to replace the original text.
+ * [DONE] Add alternative behaviour to replace the original text.
  * [DONE] Add a preferences page, with (at least) options to select the replacement behaviour, and specify the list of pages to ignore.
    Hopefully this can be accessed from the extensions page, since I don't want to add a browser_action icon (unnecessary clutter).
+ * Style the options page up
+   * Upload!